 - August 2019 - Oldham Parish Church generously provides a temporary home for public services until a more central and easily accessible location can be found.
 Vespers is prayed here weekly until February 2020.

-- 15/09/2019 - Bishop Gregory ordains Cyprian to the diaconate to serve our growing mission, which now has approximately 15 people associated with it.
+- 15/09/2019 - Bishop Gregory ordains Cyprian to the diaconate to serve our growing mission.

 - 22/02/2020 - Vespers is prayed at Chapel Street & Hope United Reformed Church on the edge of Salford, which is to be a weekly arrangement until the building is due to be demolished near the end of this year.